Master of Science Criminal Justice Program

 ADMISSION INTO THE PROGRAM

-- Evidence of admission to the School of Graduate Studies
+- Evidence of admission of the requirements of Graduate Studies.

 - Evidence of at least a Baccalaureate degree from an accredited institution and a 2.5 (on a 4.0 scale) or better grade point average.